-Dr. Elza Tiner, Latin professor at Lynchburg College, will talk about the research she did for the current exhibit, “Image + Text in Renaissance Folios,” at 2 p.m.
+Dr. Elza Tiner, Latin professor at University of Lynchburg, will talk about the research she did for the current exhibit, “Image + Text in Renaissance Folios,” at 2 p.m.
 Sunday, November 5, at the Daura Gallery.
 The talk, “Image + Text: A Detective Odyssey,” is open to the public and admission is free.

 The exhibit, which runs through December 10, includes more than 60 Renaissance-era folios — basically 16th- and 17th-century book pages — that Dr. Tiner translated from the original French, German, and Latin to English.
 She did much of the research this past spring and summer during a fellowship at the Pontifical Institute of Mediaeval Studies in Toronto, Canada.